 Motorcycle riders that encounter heavy traffic may attempt to ride between the lanes of traffic.
 This is known as lane splitting.
 Lane splitting can be dangerous if not executed properly at low speeds.

 Current states where lane splitting or lane filtering is legal:

 California – California was one of the first states to adopt lane splitting even before it was legalized.
 In 2016, it was finally declared legal across the state.
 When lane splitting, riders should not travel faster than ten mph above the speed of the surrounding traffic.
 Lane splitting is highly discouraged when the traffic flow is above 30 mph.

 Arizona – Arizona passed a lane filtering law that allows motorcyclists to pass between stopped cars at traffic lights/traffic intersections at speeds not exceeding 15 mph.
 The move is only legal if the posted speed limit is below 45 mph.

 Hawaii – Technically, lane splitting is not legal, but the state has allowed shoulder surfing for motorcyclists when there is traffic congestion.

 Connecticut – Lawmakers are still in discussions to pass legislation regarding lane splitting.

 Utah – In March 2019, Utah legalized lane filtering formally.
 Lane filtering is legal in Utah, where posted speed limits are 45 mph or less, meaning it is never legal on the freeways.
-Motorcycle speeds can not exceed 15 mph when filtering.
-Lane filtering in Utah is legal only when a road has two or more lanes that go in the same direction.
+In addition, motorcycle speeds can not exceed 15 mph when filtering.
+Lane filtering in Utah is permitted only when a road has two or more lanes that go in the same direction.